There are so many myths and stories we tell our selves about working out and what we can and can’t do, the most common stories we here form women are:

 See Ida Rosen a professional poll dancer killing it with 10 full pull ups:

-Myth 2: I don’t wanna workout with weight so I wont get too buffed.
+Myth 2: I don’t wanna workout with weights so I won’t get too muscular

-Myth 3: The Female body is not build for it, it’s built to raise babies
+Myth 3: The female body is not built for strength, it’s built to raise babies

-The Truth: The female body is build for both raising babies and working hard, our biology is shaped by hundreds of thousands of years of evolution that made us do amazing things with our bodies, our biggest limitation is our own beliefs.
+The Truth: The female body is built for carrying babies and working hard, our biology is shaped by years and years of evolution (100,000-200,000 years) that made the human kind capable of amazing things, our biggest limitation is our own beliefs.

 Take inspiration from them, and start training.
 Because if you will put in the effort, you will be able to do it as well!
 Check out the sexiest female athletes, showing you how to do calisthenics workouts.